 Fleetwood, Lachlan. “‘No former travellers having attained such a height on the earth’s surface’: Instruments, inscriptions, and bodies in the Himalaya, 1800-1830,” History of Science 56, no. 1 (2018): 3-34.
 (Available here)

 Fleetwood, Lachlan.
-“Cultures of Regulation and Calibration,” in The SAGE Handbook of Historical Geography, ed.
-Mona Domosh, Mike Heffernan and Charles W.J.
-Withers.
-2 Vols.
-London: Sage Publications (forthcoming 2020).
+“Cultures of Regulation and Calibration.”
+In The SAGE Handbook of Historical Geography, edited by Mona Domosh, Mike Heffernan and Charles W.J.
+Withers, 897-915.
+London: Sage Publications, 2020.

 Fleetwood, Lachlan.
 “Science in India and Indians in Science.”
 Essay Review of Joydeep Sen, Astronomy in India, 1784-1876; David Arnold, Toxic Histories: Poison and Pollution in Modern India; Pankaj Sekhsaria, Instrumental Lives: An Intimate Biography of an Indian Laboratory, in Historical Studies in the Natural Sciences 50, no. 3 (2020): 302-310.
 (Available here)